 While we need to foster resilience in our everyday lives, we also need to encourage a resilient immune system.
 This is where a healthy diet and lifestyle becomes our biggest ally.
-Aside from impeccable hygiene measures and social distancing, consuming a diverse range of fresh, unprocessed food, which provides a good range of phytonutrients and amino acids, is a safe and effective way to arm our defences.
+Consuming a diverse range of fresh, unprocessed food, which provides a good range of phytonutrients and amino acids, is a safe and effective way to arm our defences.
 Lifestyle measures are equally important here.
 Getting sufficient exercise and adequate rest and relaxation is key to maintaining a balanced mind and body, necessary for healthy immune system response.

 Here are 7 of my recommendations for staying on top form in order to effectively fight off any invading pathogens.